 She was the resident DJ at the infamous Ibiza club Manumission for three years and has since toured the world playing in over 40 countries.

-The other leg of her career is to write, record and remix songs, mainly dance-orientated and soulful with a high potential to go on top of the club charts as well as the pop charts.
+The other leg of her career is to write, record, and remix songs, mainly dance-orientated and soulful with a high potential to go on top of the club charts as well as the pop charts.

-Sonique shot to fame as lead vocalist of 1980s electronic dance band S Express, racking up a series of top 40 hits before embarking upon a highly successful solo career.
+Sonique shot to fame as the lead vocalist of 1980s electronic dance band S Express, racking up a series of top 40 hits before embarking upon a highly successful solo career.
 In 2001 Sonique scooped a series of prestigious awards including Best British Female at the 2001 Brit Awards ceremony, fighting off fierce competition from Dido, PJ Harvey & Sade.
 At the 46th Ivor Novello Awards that same year, Sonique also won the International Hit of the Year for her single It Feels So Good, from the number 1 album Hear My Cry, which also featured the hits I Put A Spell on You and Sky.

-She has recorded four solo albums, has released more than 13 singles and can point to a long list of collaborations with other artists' projects from William Orbit to Josh Wink to Tomcraft.
+She has recorded four solo albums, has released more than 13 singles, and can point to a long list of collaborations with other artists' projects from William Orbit to Josh Wink to Tomcraft.

-Born as Sonia Clarke in North London's Crouch End, England and also raised there.
+Born as Sonia Clarke in North London's Crouch End, England, and also raised there.
 Sonique's formative years were infused with the sounds of her mums’ record collection.
-Every Sunday the house would be filled with the sounds of Marvin Gaye, Roberta Flack, Gladys Knight, Otis Redding and Denice Williams.
+Every Sunday the house would be filled with the sounds of Marvin Gaye, Roberta Flack, Gladys Knight, Otis Redding, and Denice Williams.

 But had things been different one defining day during Sonique's teenage years, we may never have heard her own music at all.
 From the age of six, little Sonia had serious designs on the world of professional athletics.
-Still in possession of a superfit physique, Sonique explains: "I dreamed of being the world's best pentathlete.
+Still, in possession of a superfit physique, Sonique explains: "I dreamed of being the world's best pentathlete.
 Trained every single day.
 I guess I was pretty obsessed."
 But, at the age of 15, all that came to an abrupt halt: "I came second in a race", she says matter-of-factly.
 "Wasn't used to losing.”
-Which pretty much sums up Sonique's life philosophy: Be the best or don't bother.
+This pretty much sums up Sonique's life philosophy: Be the best or don't bother.
 With her music career, she's certainly put that theory into practice.
 First Experiences as a Recording Artist

 It was Ernie McKone, an old school-friend with connections to the music industry, who offered to write with her this song.
 Later, on Bass-O-Matic's debut album Sonique earned a credit for the track «Zombie Mantra».
 She began writing more songs and was put in touch with Tim Simenon (Bomb The Bass).
 They recorded some tracks together but, before they could even be released, his mate, a certain Mark Moore, poached her for his own project.